eBay Profit & Fee Calculator

 Casual online flippers maximizing local sourcing, established high-volume powersellers, and global drop-shippers listing supplier catalogs on eBay use this calculator to keep their business profitable.

-How to Calculate Net eBay Profits Accurately
+How to Calculate Net eBay Profits

 1. Enter the total final sale price paid by the buyer (works with any local currency).
 2. Input your total product acquisition or sourcing cost.
 3. Enter your aggregate category final value fees plus fixed transaction surcharges.
 4. Click calculate to analyze net take-home profit.

-How to Handle Buyer Shipping Fees in Your Projections
+How to Handle Shipping Fees in Projections

 If your net profit readout trends lower than expected, platform processing margins are likely taking a larger share than planned.
 A healthy eBay business model scales best when maintaining a steady margin above 20%—protecting your capital against unforeseen shipping disputes or buyer returns.